LarsHadidi/PRONTO/README.md

 ## The optimization task

-A list of valid solutions may be generated using a CSP Solver.
-The routes may be of any length.
-To find a solution with routes as short as possible and guarantee accessibility on certain routes if enough locations provide accessibility options, a good or optimal solution is to be found.
+Find a solution with routes as short as possible.
+Either enumerate all valid solutions using a CSP Solver and evaluate those solutions according the to route lengths or find an optimized solution directly using an ILP Solver or search the space of combinations using simulated annealing.